0x-FADED/Rage-LowPriorityPropRestore/README.md

 # Compatibility
 this is compatible with both [GTAV](https://www.rockstargames.com/gta-v) and [RDR2](https://www.rockstargames.com/reddeadredemption2/).

+**Note: this is incompatable with LML and will throw errors when playing with LML**

 # Installation
 - download any *.asi loader compatible with your game. **dinput8.dll** which comes with [ScriptHookRDR2](http://www.dev-c.com/rdr2/scripthookrdr2/) or [SHV](http://www.dev-c.com/gtav/scripthookv/) is recommended.
 - put *.asi the loader(**dinput8.dll**) on root game directory where **RDR2.exe/GTAV.exe** is located.